Elizabeth FitzGerald, Countess of Lincoln: Family and early years

-Lady Elizabeth FitzGerald was born in Maynooth, County Kildare, Leinster, Ireland, a daughter of Gerald "Gearóid Óg" FitzGerald, 9th Earl of Kildare, Lord Deputy of Ireland, and his second wife, Lady Elizabeth Grey, member of the House of Grey.
+Lady Elizabeth FitzGerald was born in Maynooth, County Kildare, Leinster, Ireland, a daughter of Gerald "Gearóid Óg" FitzGerald, 9th Earl of Kildare, Lord Deputy of Ireland, and his second wife, Lady Elizabeth Grey, member of the House of Grey, the daughter of Thomas Grey, 1st Marquess of Dorset and Cecily Bonville.
 Her half-brother was Thomas "Silken Thomas" FitzGerald.
 Her paternal grandparents were Gerald Garret Mor FitzGerald, 8th Earl of Kildare and Alison FitzEustace, and her maternal grandparents were Thomas Grey, 1st Marquis of Dorset and Cecily Bonville.
 Her maternal great-grandmother was Queen Elizabeth Woodville.

 Lady Elizabeth was brought up at the Court of King Henry VIII of England as a companion to the infant Princess Elizabeth Tudor.
 She first arrived with her mother and one of her sisters in October 1533.
 In 1534, her father, who was imprisoned in the Tower of London on corruption charges, died on 12 December.
 In 1537, at the age of ten, she became immortalized by the poet Henry Howard, Earl of Surrey as "The Fair Geraldine" in his sonnet The Geraldine.

 The poet was said to have been captivated by her childish beauty, and composed it while he was briefly imprisoned for striking a courtier.
 There is no truth to the rumour that they were lovers as she was only ten years old at the time.
 Henry Howard's biographer, Jessie Childs, suggests that Surrey's purpose in writing the sonnet was to improve her opportunities of making a good marriage by praising not only her noble ancestry, but also her beauty and virtues.

 Her younger brothers were raised alongside Prince Edward Tudor, who would later become King Edward VI of England.
 She was sent to the household of Princess Mary Tudor at Hunsdon following the execution of her half-brother, "Silken Thomas", and her five uncles for treason.
 Her eldest brother, Gerald FitzGerald, 11th Earl of Kildare, had escaped to Ireland.
-In Donegal, Gerald with his aunt Lady Eleanor, new wife of Manus O'Donnell, along with other powerful Irish clans who were related to the FitzGeralds by marriage, formed the Geraldine League.
+In Donegal, Gerald along with his aunt Lady Eleanor, the new wife of Manus O'Donnell, along with other powerful Irish clans who were related to the FitzGeralds by marriage, formed the Geraldine League.
 When that federation was defeated in the Battle of Belahoe in Monaghan, he sought refuge on the Continent.
-He returned to England in the reign of King Edward VI, where he was welcomed at Court and his confiscated lands were returned to him.
+He returned to England during the reign of King Edward VI, where he was welcomed at Court and his confiscated lands were returned to him.